AlgebraixData/algebraixlib/docs/algebras.rst

 **Definition**

 Let :math:`\dot{P}(M)` represent the set of all multisets of :math:`M`.
-Using the definitions of :term:`union`, :term:`addition`, :term:`intersection`, and :term:`subset` as applied to multisets we have an algebra on multisets with the following signature:
+Using the definitions of :term:`multiset union`, :term:`multiset addition`, :term:`multiset intersection`, and :term:`submultiset` as applied to multisets we have an algebra on multisets with the following
+signature:

 .. math::  \bigg[\dot{P}(M), [\cup,\varnothing], [+,\varnothing],\cap,\subset \bigg].